How to Lace Soccer Cleats: 3 Different Techniques

 - Firm Ground Cleats: Designed for natural grass fields.

-- Soft Ground Cleats: Designed for wet and muddy grass field
+- Soft Ground Cleats: Designed for wet and muddy grass fields

 - Artificial Turf Shoes: Designed for artificial surfaces